jun-yan/ids/notes/docs/index.md

 # My Goals (Alphabetical order)

-## Jintao Zhang
-- Get to know more knowledge about computer languages
-- Try to capture the way data scientist build a project by git
-- Apply data analytic methods in my current study

-## Shike Xu
-- Get familiar with Python and Github commands
-- Develop Python coding skills and try to conduct some real data analysis
-- Contribute to some tutorial files of this class

-## Sreeram Anantharaman
+## Anantharaman, Sreeram

 - Become competent in Python
 - Successfully complete a project using python
 - Should be comfortable using python for data analysis

+## Eada, Surya Teja

+- Be able to tutor or give an intro to python
+- Successfully complete class project in python
+- Be comfortable to change my project from R to python
+- Write a python book with an interactive course (of maybe Applied Statistics)

-## Sydney Hyde
+## Hyde, Sydney

 - To become more knowledgeable in Python
 - Develop more confidence when working with Github
 - Explore packages within Python for purposes of data visualization and possible interactive component
 - Complete a project in Python to develop skills which can be applied to the creation of a web application

-## Surya Teja Eada

-- Be able to tutor or give an intro to python
+## Min, Zefang
+- Get started with python
-- Successfully complete class project in python
+- Complete a Kaggle project in Python
-- Be comfortable to change my project from R to python
-- Write a python book with an interactive course (of maybe Applied Statistics)
+- Contribute to a project and collaborate with others on Github
+- Survive the class

+## Xu, Shike
+- Get familiar with Python and Github commands
+- Develop Python coding skills and try to conduct some real data analysis
+- Contribute to some tutorial files of this class

 ## Yan, Jun